SamarthSail/ConwaysLife/README.md

 This project implements Conway's Game of Life, a cellular automaton devised by mathematician John Conway.
 The simulation runs in a graphical user interface (GUI) created using Java Swing.
 Users can edit the initial state, run the simulation, randomize the grid, and save/load the game state.

 ## Features
-- Jframe for GUI development
+- Java Swing for GUI development
 - Threading for smoothness of application

 ## Requirements